SkyrimScripting/SKSE_Template_Papyrus/README.md

 > 📜 other templates available at https://github.com/SkyrimScripting/SKSE_Templates

-# SKSE - writing to log files
+# SKSE - implementing native C++ Papyrus functions

 A simple SKSE plugin for Skyrim using: